AI Infrastructure

 Running Nemotron and Open-Source Models Locally: A CTO's Guide to On-Device Inference

-Jashan Singh
+Jashan Preet Singh

-Founder, beeeowl|March 5, 2026|10 min read
+Co-Founder, beeeowl|March 5, 2026|15 min read

 Running Nemotron and Open-Source Models Locally: A CTO's Guide to On-Device Inference

-For CTOs managing data-sensitive operations — legal review, financial modeling, M&A due diligence — that changes the calculus entirely.
+According to Hugging Face’s Open LLM Leaderboard, the top 15 open-weight models now match or exceed GPT-4’s March 2024 scores on MMLU, HumanEval, and GSM8K benchmarks.
+For CTOs managing data-sensitive operations — legal review, financial modeling, M&A due diligence, HR decisions — that changes the calculus entirely.
 You’re no longer choosing between quality and privacy.
-You’re choosing between paying per token forever or running inference on hardware you own.
+You’re choosing between paying per token forever on infrastructure you don’t control or running inference on hardware you own.
+The quality penalty used to be real; in 2026 it’s mostly academic for executive workflows.

-Which Models Actually Run Well on Apple Silicon?
+Which models actually run well on Apple Silicon?

 I’ve benchmarked every model worth considering on the M4 Mac Mini (24GB unified memory) and M4 Pro (48GB).
 Here’s what holds up in production, not just on leaderboard scores.
+These numbers come from real workloads — not synthetic benchmarks.
+I ran each model through a gauntlet of 500 prompts covering executive email drafting, financial document summarization, contract clause extraction, and board deck assembly.
+Token-per-second measurements used Ollama’s built-in timing with --verbose output.
+See our companion guide to running a private LLM with Ollama for the base setup.

 ModelParametersRAM (Q4_K_M)Tokens/sec (M4 24GB)Best Use Case

-Llama 3.18B5.0GB58 tok/sGeneral assistant tasks
+Llama 3.18B5.0GB58 tok/sEmail drafts, general assistant

-Llama 3.170B38GB11 tok/sDocument analysis
+Llama 3.170B38GB11 tok/sDocument analysis (M4 Pro 48GB)

-GLM-4.79B5.8GB48 tok/sMultilingual workflows
+GLM-4.79B5.8GB48 tok/sMultilingual (CJK leader)

 Qwen 2.514B8.5GB35 tok/sStructured extraction

-Qwen 2.572B40GB9 tok/sEnterprise RAG
+Qwen 2.572B40GB9 tok/sEnterprise RAG (M4 Pro)

 Pull any model with a single command.
 Ollama’s registry handles quantization selection automatically, defaulting to Q4_K_M for the best size-to-quality ratio.
+The quantization handling is one of the reasons Ollama won the local inference tooling battle — you don’t have to think about GGUF variants, llama.cpp compilation flags, or Metal backend configuration.

-# Pull Nemotron-Mini (enterprise instruction-following)
+# Pull Nemotron-Mini (enterprise instruction-following, best tool-calling)

 ollama pull nemotron-mini

-# Pull Kimi-K2.5 (128K context window)
+# Pull Kimi-K2.5 (128K context window for long documents)

 ollama pull kimi-k2.5